strubium/Home/README.md

 Welcome!
 The is a repository for "Home"

-Have issuses with our site?
-Submit it to the issues page
+Do you have a issue or improvement?
+Submit it under our "Issues" page.

+The Issues page is NOT for "I can't find Minecraft" or "site bad, me no like"